TLovin/Web-Scraper/README.md

 # Web-Scraper
 Scrapes webpages in html for one or more webpages simultaneously.
-Scraped data is written to a txt file.
+Scraped data is written to a csv file.